 In 2017, the cost threshold for a demand to be considered excessive was $6,655 per year, or $33,275 over five years.

 There are a number of exemptions to the excessive demand policy in cases of Family Sponsorship for a sponsor’s spouse, common-law partner or conjugal partner and dependent child.

 Savings through current rules ‘incredibly small’

-Decisions based on the excessive demand rules result in estimated annual savings of about $135 million, Hussen said.
+Decisions based on the excessive demand rules result in estimated five-year savings of about $135 million, Hussen said.
 In 2015, that amount represented 0.1 per cent of all health spending in Canada.

 “The numbers we are talking about are incredibly small,” he said.

 Hussen noted that his department, Immigration, Refugees and Citizenship Canada (IRCC), launched its own review of the policy in 2016 that consulted with Canada’s provincial and territorial governments and disability advocates, and took into consideration the current legal landscape.

 A number of potential changes have been discussed, Hussen noted, including adjustments to the cost threshold and changes in the groups exempt from the provision.

 When asked if IRCC would consider scrapping the excessive demand rule altogether, Hussen said “all options are on the table.”